omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Step 1: Suppose Alice fund her BTC channel `x'`, then she should fund her USDT channel `y'= y(x+x')/x  - y`.

-Step 2: If she fund more USDT, the extra tokens will be marked as payment liquidity reserve, which is not a "donation" as Uniswap designs.
+Step 2: If she fund more or less USDT, the extra tokens, USDT or BTC, will be marked as payment liquidity reserve, which is not a "donation" as Uniswap designs.

 Step 3.
-Alice updates her funding to her trackers, which built connections with her and record Alice's balance of BTC and USDT.
+Alice sync her funding to her trackers, which built connections with her and record Alice's balance of BTC and USDT.

+The first AMM liquidity provider could deposite any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to price feed from oracle.